Brussels at a Glance

 Foreign residents also include many international students, immigrants, or expats who decided to keep living in Brussels and adopted Belgian citizenship.
 This might account for the strange fact that, although about 70% of the population consists of Belgian nationals, the percentage of inhabitants who have either French or Dutch as their first language is actually lower.

 The city is officially bilingual, so people living in Brussels get by with either French or Dutch.
 However, most residents actually speak both languages.
-The city has evolved from a Dutch-speaking region to predominantly French-language territory, which has caused considerable resentment among the Flemish populace.
+The city has gradually transformed from being a Dutch-speaking region to becoming a predominantly French-language territory, which has caused considerable resentment among the Flemish populace.
 Due to the many expats living in Brussels, English is increasingly heard on the streets as well.

 On average, people living in Brussels are younger than those in the rest of the country.
 Similarly, the gap between the rich and the poor is much more pronounced.
 While most foreigners living in Brussels are from other EU member states (especially France), nearly one quarter of the population has a Muslim background.
-Catholicism is still the most common faith, however, although very few are practicing Christians.
+Catholicism, however, is still the most common faith, but the number of practicing Catholics is actually rather low.

 Arts and Architecture in Brussels

 The residents of Brussels are blessed (or cursed) with an urban architecture comprising various styles, from medieval to postmodern.
 Flemish townhouses stand side by side with impressive Art Nouveau buildings, and postmodern edifices dominate the European Quarter.

 Life in Brussels may be characterized by opposites, but if you’re standing in the upper sphere of one of Europe’s most intriguing modern monuments, the Atomium, looking down on the city with its Gothic town hall and the Royal Palace, it’s hard not to feel exulted about living in Brussels.